Elixir-Software/integrations-test/README.md

 At Elixir we often have to work with third party apis and ingest data into our system, we write bespoke programs that we call `biz_rules` to perform this integration.
 This test is a scale model of the sort of work we do quite frequently and is quite reflective of what a typical day might look like, the system uses [django rest framework](https://www.django-rest-framework.org/) to create a viewable api in the browser.

-It is designed as a way to learn the mechanics of iTraX, if you are successful in your application you will be working on a system similar to this (but on a much larger scale).
+It is designed as a way to learn the mechanics of iTraX, if you are successful in your application, you will be working on a system similar to this (but on a much larger scale).

-We have selected some apis and you may choose whichever one you like and write the code in the matching `core/biz_rule.py` file (please see the `Services` section below for details).
+We have selected some api services and you may choose whichever one you like (please do choose ONLY one) and write the code in the `core/biz_rule.py` file (please see the `Services` section below for details).

 Your task can be broken down into three parts: